Types of scooters

 Large road-legal scooters

 Suitable for longer distances and rougher surfaces, these scooters can carry between 20 to 30 stone (up to a maximum of 250kg) in passenger weight.
 Due to the size of these scooters, you’ll need to have space to store them in a secure, locked area.
-All Motability large scooters are classified as Class 3 products by the Department for Transport so must have road tax (provided free of charge by the DVLA); this can be arranged for you by your dealer.
+All Motability large scooters are classified as Class 3 products by the Department for Transport so they must be registered with the DVLA; this can be arranged for you by your dealer.
 They can travel up to 8mph on the road (4mph limit on pavements).
-For more detailed information about road rules for Class 3 scooters, visit our Scooter Highway Code page .

-- Can be used on roads if taxed
+- Can be used on roads if registered

 - Maximum speed of 8mph